Thinking Matters courses are welcome on a rolling basis. Please contact Russell Berman (firstname.lastname@example.org) for further information

 Thinking Matters Course Structure

-Thinking Matters courses are for first year student only and fulfill the Thinking Matters and WAYS requirements.
+Thinking Matters courses are for first year students only and fulfill the Thinking Matters and WAYS requirements.

 - 4 units